Intrinsic justifications for large-cardinal axioms: Introduction

-Speaking then of extrinsic justifications, he goes on to say `Secondly, however, even disregarding the intrinsic necessity of some new axiom, and even in case it has no intrinsic necessity at all, a probable decision about its truth is possible also in another way, namely, inductively by studying its ``success".
-Success here means fruitfulness in consequences, in particular in ``verifiable" consequences, i.e. consequences demonstrable without the new axiom, whose proofs with the help fo the new axiom, however, are considerably simpler and easier to discover, and make it possible to contract into one proof many different proofs.'\footnote{See \cite{Godel1964} p.
-261.} In a footnote G\"odel discusses the example of an axiom asserting the existence of a measurable cardinal and makes it clear that there is no clear reason why this axiom should be thought to be intrinsically justified but that there are good arguments for considering it to be extrinsically justified.
-This view of the matter would probably still be widely held today.
+\begin{quotation} Secondly, however, even disregarding the intrinsic necessity of some new axiom, and even in case it has no intrinsic necessity at all, a probable decision about its truth is possible also in another way, namely, inductively by studying its ``success".
+Success here means fruitfulness in consequences, in particular in ``verifiable" consequences, i.e., consequences demonstrable without the new axiom, whose proofs with the help of the new axiom, however, are considerably simpler and easier to discover, and make it possible to contract into one proof many different proofs...
+There might exist axioms so abundant in their verifiable consequences, shedding so much light upon a whole field, and yielding such powerful methods for solving problems (and even solving them constructively, as far as that is possible) that, no matter whether or not they are intrinsically necessary, they would have to be accepted at least in the same sense as any well-established physical theory.'
+With the later work on Projective Determinacy in the 1980's, some suggested Projective Determinacy as a candidate for such an axiom. \end{quotation}